A general view of the algebraic semantics of \L ukasiewicz logic with product: Abstract

 \section{Abstract}

-This paper aims to give a clear and comprehensive view of the relations between the various classes of MV-algebras with product operations.
-The algebraic hyerarchy, from groups to algebras, can be transported by $\Gamma$-functors in order to provide the algebraic semantics for conservative extensions of \L ukasiewicz logic.
-The MV-algebraic tensor product allows us to complete the picture with categorical adjunctions.
-On our way, we define the \textit{tensor PMV-algebra} of a semisimple MV-algebra, inspired by the construction of the tensor algebra of a vector space.
-We further prove amalgamation properties and we translate all results in the framework of lattice-ordered groups.\\ \textit{Keywords:} MV-algebra, tensor product, scalar extension property, tensor algebra, amalgamation property.
+This paper aims at connecting the various classes that provide an algebraic semantics for three different conservative expansions of \L ukasiewicz logic, using algebraic and categorical theoretic techniques.
+We connect such classes of algebras by adjunctions, using the tensor product of MV-algebras and defining the \textit{tensor PMV-algebra} of a semisimple MV-algebra, inspired by the construction of the tensor algebra of a vector space.
+We further apply the main results to prove amalgamation properties and, via categorical equivalence, we transfer all results to the framework of lattice-ordered groups.\\ \textit{Keywords:} MV-algebra, tensor product, scalar extension property, tensor algebra, amalgamation property.